ngol4/ngol4.github.io/_pages/projects.md

 ## Climate Change Communication Website
  *Python — Data Exploration — Data Cleaning — Data Visualization and Modeling — Dash — Heroku*

+ Climate change is one of the most significant challenge that humanity is currenly facing.
+Economic and population growth comes with more emissions.
+The emissions are distributed globally and over a wide range of societal activities, and are likely to cause widespread social, economic, and ecosystem damage if not limited.
+Therefore, it is important that all countries in the world try to tackle these global issues together.
+This website is created to communicate the emission reduction momentum to more audiences.

-This is the ongoing project for the course Data Science project at Aalto University.
-In this project, I collaborate in a team with 4 other students to build the interactive website to communicate to Nordic audiences on green-house gas reduction efforts.
+As the part of the course Data Science Project at Aalto University, I collaborate in a team of 5 students to build the interactive website to communicate to Nordic audiences on green-house gas reduction efforts.

 This figure below is the interactive graph that I made to demonstrate the correlation between GDP per capita and CO2 capita by country and by region accross the world.